gnat/css-scope-inline/README.md

 ## 🤔 Why consider this over Tailwind CSS?

-Use whatever you'd like, but there's a few advantages with this approach over [Tailwind CDN](https://tailwindcss.com/docs/installation/play-cdn), [Twind](https://github.com/tw-in-js/twind), [UnoCSS](https://github.com/unocss/unocss):
+Use whatever you'd like, but there's a few advantages with this approach over Tailwind, Twind, UnoCSS:

 * No more [repeated styles](https://tailwindcss.com/docs/reusing-styles) on child elements (..and no [@apply on @layer](https://tailwindcss.com/docs/reusing-styles#extracting-classes-with-apply), no `[&>*]`).
 It's just CSS!
 * No high risk of eventually requiring a build step.